 One struggle I often see in individuals is with their own perception of self.
 If you have been raised to believe that you are a failure, for example, then you may not have a healthy expectation of yourself.

-By being overly self-critical, you might be distorting your own self-image, which of course would be a very bad thing.
+By being overly self-critical, you might be distorting your own self-image.
 The key here lies in utilizing the device of self-criticism correctly, which many people often do not do.

 If utilized properly, self-criticism can be a fantastic tool, but if used incorrectly, it can have devastating effects on your own self-worth and confidence.

-When used properly, self-criticism is the key to success.
+When used properly, self-criticism can be a tool for success.